NixonSchool/CyberIOT/README.md

 Current's superadmin username and password is: cyberiot || ghoster123@@#@@#

 NOTE: The project has some unfinished parts, like the settings page, reset password page, and a few more things like 404 pages for access control.
-I might implement them in future, coz they aren't as necessary for now.

 For pycharm users, ensure that you've configured you server properly, else the project won't work.